lijon/jl_scad/README.md

 # JL_SCAD

-Box enclosure library for OpenSCAD that makes use of BOSL2 (https://github.com/BelfrySCAD/BOSL2/tree/master)
+Box enclosure library for OpenSCAD that make use of [BOSL2](https://github.com/BelfrySCAD/BOSL2/tree/master).

 This library makes it simple to design enclosures for electronic projects, etc.